saurabhchalke/saurabhchalke.github.io/_posts/2025-08-13-catching-lightning-in-a-bottle.md

   <img src="{{ '/assets/images/catching-lightning-in-a-bottle/logo.png' | relative_url }}" alt="Thinking Balloon Logo" style="width:120px; height:auto; float:left; margin: 0 0.75rem 0.5rem 0;">
 </p>

 (One of my primary personal criteria for the name was: if Richard Feynman were alive today, would he put our sticker on his laptop?
-I like to think he would.)
+I like to think he would[^6].)

 We don’t have all the answers, and we’ll make mistakes.
 If you see blind spots, technical, ethical, or otherwise, I’d love to hear from you.